InAppBlast/inappblast-android/README.md

 	Library can be used in application with minimal API level 8.
 	In order to use library the following steps must be accomplished:

-2.1.
-Create subclass of Application class.
+3. Create subclass of Application class.
 Implement in this class OnBlastEventListener interface.
 Override onCreate method and initialize AppBlast in this method.

 		public class MyApplication extends Application implements OnBlastActionListener {

 			@Override
 			public void onCreate() {
 				super.onCreate();
-				//Initialize
+				// Initialize
 				AppBlast.initSharedInstance(<project_key>, this);
 				// Set user id
 				AppBlast.getSharedInstance().setUserIdIfNotSet(<user_id>);